 If you require urgent advice or assistance, then please contact our out of hours emergency number on 01159 577 577.
 Alternatively call 01782 343353 during normal office hours (9am-5pm) and your call will be directed to one of our experienced staff members.

 We set out below some more detailed information Question and Answer format:

 Are Stevens Solicitors still open for business?

 Yes – we remain open 24 hours a day 7 days a week.
 We will continue to represent clients at court and in police stations.
-Our fee earning staff are now home based but, by using telephone and email, we hope that we will still be able to stay in touch with you as required.

 Are your offices currently open?